klookingbill/flow-reliability-computation/README.md

 # flow-reliability-computation

-Code developed in CS2820: Introduction to Software Development at the University of Iowa.
+Code developed in CS:2820, Introduction to Software Development during the Fall 2024 semester at the University of Iowa.
 Working in groups of five, we implemented missing classes and debugged existing code to successfully compute flow reliability through determining if a schedule meets all of its given requirements.

 # CS2820 Fall 2024 WARP Project Code